 Hilario had opened a door into the nearby hangar bay, motioning that it was clear to enter.

 Peter grabbed Isko by the shoulder, “Isko, let’s go!”

 Isko stood firm, “They will block our escape.
 We will be cornered inside the hangar.”

 Peter tugged at Isko’s sleeve, “We’re pretty well fucked out here too!
 Now come on!”

 Isko stood in place, looking around the corner of the crashed car to see the men running down the rail line.

-“There won't be time.
-I will take one of these trucks, and they will believe the rest of us are in the back.”
+“There won’t be time.
+I will take one of these trucks, and they will believe you two are in the back.”